 . . .

-For self-employed attorneys, maternity leave requires a lot of forethought and planning.
+For self-employed attorneys, preparing for maternity leave requires a lot of forethought and planning.
 As a self-employed family lawyer in Cambridge, I focused on maternity pay, preemptively managing my caseload, back-up assistance, and scheduling in order to have a smooth maternity leave.

 Getting Paid on Leave